dufourl/auto-post-after-image-upload/readme.txt

 * If you want you can use the year date of the post or the date of a photo attached as a tag
 * If you want you can autodetect from the date of a photo attached the season as a tag (winter, spring, summer, autumn)
 * If you want you can autodetect from the time of a photo attached the period of the day as a tag (morning, afternoon, night)
-* If your photo is detected as a landscape format, you can add somme specific tags (Eg : Landscape )
+* If your photo is detected as a landscape format, you can add some specific tags (Eg : Landscape )
-* If your photo is detected as a portrait format, you can add somme specific tags (Eg : Portrait )
+* If your photo is detected as a portrait format, you can add some specific tags (Eg : Portrait )
-* If your photo is detected as a landscape format, you can add somme specific tags (Eg : Landscape )
+* If your photo is detected as a landscape format, you can add some specific tags (Eg : Landscape )

+= 1.03 =

+Bug corrected:

+*Now properly handle the season from the date of a photo

+= 1.04 =

+Bug corrected:

+*Now properly handle the Shutter Speed from exif
+*Now properly handle the Focal Length from exif
+*Now properly handle the F Stop Number from exif

+New features:

+* If you want you can use the focal length of a photo attached as a tag
+* If you want you can use the type of focal length (Ultra Wide Angle, Wide Angle, Standard, Telephoto, Super Telephoto) of a photo attached as a tag
+* If you want you can autodetect long exposure from the shutter speed of a photo attached and set appropriate tags (Eg : Long Exposure)

+= 1.05 =

+Bug corrected:

+*Now properly handle the autodetection of long exposure from exif

+New features:

+* If you want you can autodetect color or black and white photography from the density of grey in the photo set appropriate tags (Eg : Colors)
+* Now handle GPS Coordinates (Tested with Nikon, need to test with other brand like Canon/Pentax/etc...)
+* Display GPS Location on Google Maps (Need to download an API Key from Google)
+* Tested in Wordpress 4.7.3

+= 1.06 =

+Bug corrected:

+*Now properly handle the season from the date of a photo

+New features:

+* Better detection of BW
+* Now autodetect analog or digital photography based on the presence of exif and set appropriate tags (Eg : Analog)
+* Now you can set additional categories to the default one
+* Automatic addition of your own categories ID based on detection of colors, black & white, analog or digital, long exposure

+* Tested in Wordpress 4.8.1

+= 1.07 =

+New features:

+* Now autodetect format 24x36, 6x5, 6x6 6x7, 6x17 24x65 (aka XPAN) , and set appropriate categories ID or tags
+* Now detect Color analog or Color digital photography based on the presence of exif and set appropriate tags  (Eg : Color Film) or categories ID
+* Now detect BW analog or BW digital photography based on the presence of exif and set appropriate tags (Eg : Black & White Film) or categories ID

+* Tested in Wordpress 4.9.4

+= 1.1 =

+New features:

+* Now you can use category name instead of category IDs

+* Tested in Wordpress 4.9.5